Spie1er/polyglot-formular/README.md

 # Formular

 Formular is a web application built for **Polyglot+**, a translation agency, to assist in generating translator formulas for **notary publics**.
-The application allows users to create, manage, and generate structured bilingual documents efficiently.
+The application allows users to create, manage, and generate structured bilingual document efficiently.

 ## Features